roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Sound preferences are remembered between sessions
 - Ensures only one sound plays at a time to avoid audio overlap

+### 4.12 Scenario Selection and Progression

+- The game ensures variability in scenario selection by avoiding immediate repetition of scenarios.
+- When progressing to a new scenario (via "Skip Word" or "Next Word"), the system selects a different scenario from the current topic.
+- If only one scenario is available for a topic, the system will reuse it but inform the user.
+- The scenario selection process is designed to provide a balanced and engaging progression through the available content.

+### 4.13 Data Management and Processing

+- Raw scenario data is processed and standardized before use in the game.
+- The system handles various data formats and ensures consistency in data types (e.g., converting string representations to appropriate boolean values).
+- Data processing includes proper capitalization of words and standardization of optional fields.

 ## 5. Technical Requirements

 ### 5.1 Frontend